vot-archive/awsmap-node/readme.md

 [npm-dl-img]: https://img.shields.io/npm/dm/awsmap.svg

-This tool allows you to quickly list EC2 instances or S3 buckets created in all defined AWS accounts. grep friendly.
+This tool allows you to quickly list EC2 instances, S3 buckets or Elastic Load Balancers created across all configured AWS accounts at once. grep friendly.

-You can toggle between accounts or map all of them at once.
+You can limit the execution to one account or use all of them at once.

 This does not utilise caching of any sort, you always get live data.